-KXFL3 Dual-bandwidth roofing filter module:

-A roofing filter is a narrow-band analog filter that better rejects strong signals that could cause receiver blocking (desense) or intermodulation distortion.
+KXFL3 Dual-bandwidth roofing filter module: A roofing filter is a narrow-band analog filter that better rejects strong signals that could cause receiver blocking (desense) or intermodulation distortion.
 When the KXFL3 is installed, the KX3 automatically selects the appropriate roofing filter as the bandwidth is adjusted (pg.
 12).

-KXAT3 Wide-range internal automatic antenna tuner (ATU): With a KXAT3 installed, you can use non-resonant and narrow-band antennas on multiple bands.
+KXAT3 Wide-range internal automatic antenna

+tuner (ATU): With a KXAT3 installed, you can use single-band or random-length antennas on multiple bands.
 Using an ATU can improve transmit power transfer as well as receive sensitivity.
 (See pg.
 6 for antenna suggestions.)
-The KXAT3 also includes an automatically tuned filter for the AM broadcast band that tracks the VFO, improving image rejection for signals in the 0.3-1.0 MHz range.